top of page

 After leaving college his freshman year, Mateo was working below his skill and interest level to get a much-needed paycheck.
 He was able to enroll at Malcolm X College, and began taking classes in computer programming.

-In the meantime, Maya was excited to start on phase two of her strategy to source new talent for open software development roles.
+In the meantime, Maya was excited to start phase two of her strategy to source new talent for open software development roles.
 Maya knew she needed a long-term strategy to ensure that EvolveEdge would have consistent access to applicants trained in the latest technology.
 She asked Zari for her thoughts.

 Zari connected Maya with her contact at City Colleges of Chicago.
 Maya brought the leaders of the software team into a conversation with City Colleges, where they learned about successful apprenticeship programs at companies such as Accenture.
 EvolveEdge's leadership became convinced that not only was a four-year degree unnecessary for some of their open roles, but an apprenticeship program was likely to result in better-fit candidates and longer retention.
-Over time, EvolveEdge and City Colleges collaborated to adapt City Colleges curricula into a customized twelve-month, earn-while-you-learn apprenticeship.
+Over time, EvolveEdge and City Colleges collaborated to adapt City Colleges’ curricula into a customized twelve-month, earn-while-you-learn apprenticeship.

 While completing his first year at City Colleges, Mateo heard about the new opportunity at EvolveEdge from his academic counselor.
 Mateo applied for the program, and was accepted!